robertmassaioli/setdown/README.markdown

 You may be wondering what [operator precidence][1] the setdown language uses and the answer is: there is no operator precidence at all, instead *you must clearly specify the precidence of nested expressions with brackets*.
 This is very important because it will result in parsing errors otherwise.
-To show you why I made this decision lets show you an example:
+To explain the reasoning for explicit operator precedence:

     -- Here is a simple expression
     def: A /\ B \/ C